microsoft/binskim/docs/UserGuide.md

 #### -o, --output

 The `-o` or `--output` argument specifies a file path to which BinSkim’s SARIF-formatted results will be written.
 The Microsoft SARIF SDK ships with a Microsoft Visual Studio Add-In that can be compiled and used to load SARIF log files into the Microsoft Visual Studio IDE.

-#### -v, --verbose

-By default, BinSkim output is restricted to errors and warnings.
-BinSkim can also be configured to provide more comprehensive output by passing `-v` or `--verbose` on the command-line.
-In this case, BinSkim will emit explicit messages for each rule as it examines each target, including whether a binary passed the check successfully or if the check was skipped because a target was not applicable to analysis.

 #### -r, --recurse